How interfaces are used in typescript

 const x: MyInterface = { age: 123, name: 'John Doe' }

-• it doesn’t work well with LSP or typescript
+• it doesn’t work well with LSP or typescript (e.g. goto definition)

 • it makes your code harder to navigate

-• it’s kinda comfusing and could be bug-inducing
+• Cognitively it's confusing and bug-inducing

 On Typescript default